infor-design/enterprise/README.md

 If you'd like to submit a pull request you'll need to do the following:

-1. **Fork the SoHo Xi Controls project in Stash.** Navigate to our internal [Stash Git Repository](http://git.infor.com/projects/SOHO/repos/controls) (you may need to contact Tim McConechy to have you added to the Stash Users list).
+1. **Fork the SoHo Xi Controls project in Bitbucket.** Navigate to our internal [Bitbucket Git Repository](http://git.infor.com/projects/SOHO/repos/controls) (you may need to contact Tim McConechy to have you added to the Bitbucket Users list).
 On the left sidebar at the top, click the button under *Actions* that says *Fork Repository*.
 On the screen that follows, make sure *Enable Fork Syncing* is checked, and click *Fork Repository* to create your own remote branch of the SoHo Xi Controls Project.
 2. **Clone the Repository on your machine.**  Get a local clone of your newly created remote repository.
-In Stash, click the *Repositories* dropdown on the top of the window, and find the link with Your Name along side the word *Controls*.
+In Bitbucket, click the *Repositories* dropdown on the top of the window, and find the link with Your Name along side the word *Controls*.
 On the page that follows, click the *Clone* link in the left sidebar.
 Using the URL provided to [Clone the Respository with Git](http://git-scm.com/docs/git-clone).
 3. **Make your changes with the local copy of the code.**
 4. **Commit your changes locally.**  Use `git commit -am "[COMMIT MESSAGE]"` and type any related JIRA Ticket numbers into the message to have our build system automatically link your commits to those issues later (For Example "HFC-2105 - Created the project scaffolding needed for adding the SoHo Xi Action Button").
 Repeat Steps 3 and 4 as many times as necessary to refine your code.
 Please keep in mind our [coding standards](#coding-standards) as you perform these steps.